First week on the Pacific: good food but bad winds

 April 1

 At midnight the wind slowly dropped.
 Strange, all weather forecasts say different.
 Pierrot did his best to keep the Ya sailing but, finally, at the end of his watch there was no wind at all.
 Only the engines could help.
-We had to accept that the windstill area appeared to be much bigger, and prepared for an 800 miles wind still voyage, in stead of 500 miles.
+We had to accept that the windstill area appeared to be much bigger, and we will have an 800 miles wind still voyage, in stead of 500 miles.

 Then the wind picked up again.
 We are sailing.
 We sail slow, only 3 to 4 knots, but we are sailing.